 Following the Duff/Clement Bentley win at Le Mans in 1924, fortunes turned distinctly calamitous in both 1925 and 1926.
 Indeed, the 1925 race was later described by W.O. as the first ‘black’ Le Mans for Bentley Motors.
 The company entered two 3 Litre Bentleys.
 Bertie Kensington-Moir was partnered with Benjafield and Frank Clement with John Duff.
-In 1925, the classic ‘Le Mans start’ was introduced whereby for the first twenty laps the cars had to race with their hoods erected.
-Careful consideration had been given to fuel consumption tests – but with the hoods down.
-As such, once the hoods had been raised, the additional air resistance completely distorted the fuel consumption calculations, thereby both 3 Litre Bentleys ran out of fuel.
-After nineteen laps, Kensington–Moir, who had begun the race, failed to appear.
-Ironically, refueling was only permitted once 20 laps had been completed.
-Benfield’s race had been run even before it had started.
+In 1925, the classic ‘Le Mans start’ was introduced whereby for the first 20 laps the cars had to race with their hoods erected.
+Careful consideration had been given by Bentley to fuel consumption tests, but only with the hoods down in full race-long trim.
+With the hoods raised for the first 20 laps, the additional air resistance completely distorted the fuel consumption calculations.
+After 19 laps, Kensington–Moir, who had begun the race, failed to appear as he had run out of fuel.
+Benjafield’s race had been run even before it had started.

 Much has been written about the heroic 1927 victory at Le Mans.
-Bentley had three entries: the new 4.5 Litre driven by Clement/Callingham, the 3 Litre of Duller/d’Erlanger, and the Davis/Benjafield 3 litre.
+Bentley had three entries: the new 4½ Litre driven by Clement/Callingham, the 3 Litre of Duller/d’Erlanger, and the Davis/Benjafield 3 Litre.
 Benjafield remarked:

-“Callingham, in the 4.5 Litre negotiated White House Corner at dusk to find the road half blocked by a French Schneider.
-Then followed George Duller in No 2 who thereupon rammed the back of the 4.5 and completed a parabolic somersault into a field.
-[Followed by another French entrant] He picked himself up and ran back to attempt to warn Sammy Davis in No 3, but it was too late.
-Davis, however, was made suspicious by seeing heavy brake marks in the road and a headlight shining like a searchlight into the sky, and entered the corner 20 mph slower than usual.
+“Callingham, in the 4½ Litre negotiated White House Corner at dusk to find the road half blocked by a French Schneider.
+Then followed George Duller in No 2 who thereupon rammed the back of the 4½ and completed a parabolic somersault into a field [followed by another French entrant].
+He picked himself up and ran back to attempt to warn Sammy Davis in No 3, but it was too late.
+Davis, suspicious by seeing heavy brake marks in the road and a headlight shining like a searchlight into the sky, entered the corner 20 mph slower than usual.
 Nevertheless, No 3 unavoidably joined the mêlée but was able to continue to victory…her front wheel buckled, frame bent and headlamp, wing and running board smashed.”

 The publicity associated with this stupendous victory was unparalleled.
 As W.O. noted: “ Headlines, photographs, maps of the course, wildly inaccurate and journalistic reports appeared in every newspaper the next day…it has remained front page news ever since.”